ros-industrial/ros_qtc_plugin/gh_pages/_source/How-to-Install-Users.rst

 |

 #.
-How to get future updates open Qt Creator and under Help select **"Check for Updates"**.
+How to get future updates, open Qt Creator and on the menubar under Help select **"Check for Updates"**.

    .. image:: ../_static/get_updates.png